| | |

 Travelers Diarrhea

-Travelers’ diarrhea or Montezuma’s revenge is an intestinal infection that occurs as a result of eating or drinking contaminated food or water.
+Travelers’ diarrhea, or Montezuma’s revenge, is an intestinal infection caused by eating or drinking contaminated food or water.

 Food handlers who do not wash their hands after they use the bathroom can transmit the infection to people who consume the contaminated food.

 You should never drink unfiltered tap water in Mexico.
-The best way to avoid traveler’s diarrhea or Montezuma’s revenge is to stick to bottled.
+Stick to bottled water to avoid traveler’s diarrhea or Montezuma’s revenge.

 The typical symptoms of traveler’s diarrhea include: